ylian817/ylian.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
-I'm currently a Computer Science PhD candidate in [Hong Kong Baptist University](https://www.hkbu.edu.hk) under the supervision of [Prof. Xiaowen Chu](https://sites.google.com/view/chuxiaowen) and [Prof. Amelie Chi Zhou](https://www.comp.hkbu.edu.hk/~amelieczhou/), and co-supervised by [Prof. Bo Han](https://bhanml.github.io/).
+This year, I'm expected to graduate as a Computer Science PhD in [Hong Kong Baptist University](https://www.hkbu.edu.hk) under the supervision of [Prof. Xiaowen Chu](https://sites.google.com/view/chuxiaowen) and [Prof. Amelie Chi Zhou](https://www.comp.hkbu.edu.hk/~amelieczhou/), and co-supervised by [Prof. Bo Han](https://bhanml.github.io/).
+After PhD journey, I'm going to work as a Postdoctoral Fellow in HKUST under supervision of [Prof. Bo Li](https://www.cse.ust.hk/~bli/) and [Prof. Xiaowen Chu](https://sites.google.com/view/chuxiaowen).
 Before HKBU, I got my Bachelor degree of HUST.

 **Research Interests**

 Democratizing large deep learning models needs high efficiency, scalability, robustness and privacy.
-Achieving these goals needs to *understand ML and systems* at first.
+Achieving these goals needs to understand *both ML and systems* at first.
 To this end, I'm studying following aspects:

-* Efficient Training: ML optimizer, Distributed training (and federated learning), HPO, ML-system co-designs, Fault-tolerance training.
+* Training: ML optimizer, Distributed training (and federated learning), HPO, ML-system co-designs, Fault-tolerance training.
-* Efficient Inference: Memory saving, Model compression, MoE routing.
+* Inference: Memory saving, Model compression, MoE routing, Accelerating LLM inference (both edge and server).
-* Understanding Deep Learning: How DNNs are trained, how knowledge is stored in the DNNs.
+* Understanding Deep Learning: How model is trained, how knowledge is stored in the model, how knowledge is retrieved from the model.
-* Data-centric: RAG, Dataset selection, Data quality.
+* Data-centric: RAG, Dataset selection, Data quality, Data generation.
 * LLM privacy: Privacy preserved inference.

 Hope that finally we can design an *ML system* to learn and generate knowledge at anywhere and anytime.
 I'm open for academic collaborations.
 If you are interested, please feel free to contact me.